amplication/docs/docs/premium-features/break-the-monolith.md

 ### Step 4: Reviewing and Committing Changes

 After applying changes in the Architecture tab, the "Pending Changes" section of the dashboard will reflect those updates.
-If everything looks good, click on the **Commit Changes & Build** button and Amplicatin will create a new PR with your changes.
+If everything looks good, click on the **Commit Changes & Build** button and Amplication will create a new PR with your changes.

 ## Explore "Break The Monolith" in Our Interactive Sandbox